The House just passed a bill that would make it harder to overthrow an election

 The Presidential Election Reform Act was introduced by Reps.
 Zoe Lofgren, D-Calif., and Liz Cheney, R-Wyo., both of whom sit on the Democratic-led House committee investigating the Jan.
 6, 2021, attack on the U.S. Capitol.

 Their legislation passed in the House 229-203, with nine Republicans voting with all Democrats in favor.
-GOP leadership opposed the measure.
+Most of the nine had also voted for Trump's impeachment in the wake of the Capitol attack.

 The 38-page bill would make a number of changes to the law that governs how Electoral College votes are submitted by states and then counted by Congress, known as the Electoral Count Act.
 Notably, the legislation would make it more difficult for members of Congress to muck up the certification process with objections that aren't based on legitimate concerns, and would clarify that the vice president's role in counting electoral votes is strictly ministerial.